THE BENEFITS OF SWAG CAMPING

 Carry the swag and nothing else

 If you are looking for a no-frills overnighter it is perfectly possible to take everything you need in your swag roll.
 Lay your sleeping bag, pillow and maybe a tarp on top of the mattress inside your swag and roll it up.
 This gives you a single item to throw in your vehicle or carry a short distance.
-A packed and rolled swag may weigh about 8kg, so it’s not a lightweight trekking option but it gives you a useful way to carry all your gear and not leave anything behind.
+A packed and rolled swag may weigh in excess of 8kg, so it’s not a lightweight trekking option but it gives you a useful way to carry all your gear and not leave anything behind.

 Excellent temperature control